-- All technology use must comply with school policies and restrictions, and be for educational purposes only. - Misuse of school resources can result in disciplinary action. - All activity on school-owned devices or personal devices connected to the school's network is monitored and retained. - Users are expected to report any concerns for safety or security to staff immediately.

-- Unacceptable conduct includes but is not limited to illegal activities, accessing inappropriate content, vandalizing equipment, invading privacy, and transmitting material that violates laws. - Students and parents must sign and adhere to the Acceptable Use Policy outlined in the Student/Parent Handbook. - Users must follow network etiquette, be polite and respectful, use appropriate language, and refrain from revealing personal data or arranging meetings with strangers online. - Email and online communication tools are subject to monitoring and the property of the school. - Approved Web 2.0 and social media tools may be used for classroom instruction with safeguards in place to protect student safety.
+- All technology use must comply with school policies and restrictions and be used for educational purposes only, as determined solely by the teacher or other school administrator. - Misuse of school resources can result in disciplinary action. - All activity on school-owned devices or personal devices connected to the school's network is monitored and retained.
+Email and online communication are subject to monitoring by the school.
+Students have no expectation of privacy in any such communications or work. - Users are expected to report any concerns for safety or security to staff immediately. - Unacceptable conduct includes but is not limited to illegal activities, accessing inappropriate content, vandalizing equipment, invading privacy, and transmitting material that violates laws. - Students and parents must sign and adhere to the Acceptable Use Policy outlined in the Student/Parent Handbook. - Users must follow network etiquette, be polite and respectful, use appropriate language, and refrain from revealing personal data or arranging meetings with strangers online. - Approved Web 2.0 and social media tools may ONLY be used for classroom instruction with the express permission of a teacher and with safeguards in place to protect student safety.